• Skip to primary navigation

 • Combine yeast, flour, dry milk, sugar, and salt in a medium mixing bowl.

-• Combine oil and warm water, and then pour into flour mixture and stir thoroughly for about 5 minutes.
-Mixture will be very sticky.
+• Combine oil and warm water in a large measuring cup or mixing bowl, and then pour the liquid into flour mixture and stir thoroughly for about 5 minutes.

-• Put the pizza dough pan in the oven and pre-bake until crust is set:
+• Put the pizza dough pan in the preheated oven and par-bake for 10 minutes, or until the crust is set.

 Remove from oven and set aside until Pizza Topping has cooled slightly.